Attendance & Withdrawal Information

 - What happens to my financial aid if I drop some, but not all of my courses, after the drop/add deadline (census date)?

-If you drop a course in which you had been participating after the drop/add deadline (census date), you may still receive aid for the class, and, in most cases, your financial aid for the current semester will not be impacted.
-However, if you drop to less than six credits, and you have a student loan that has not yet disbursed, your loan will be cancelled.
+If you drop a course in which you had been participating in on or after the census date, you may still receive aid for the class, and, in most cases, your financial aid for the current semester will not be impacted.
+However, if you drop to less than six credits, and you have a student loan that has not yet disbursed your loan will be cancelled.

 - What happens to my financial aid eligibility if I withdraw from all of my courses, stop attending before completing the semester, or do not complete all modules for which I registered?